UW-Laryngeal-Physiology-Lab/Phonosurgery-Tracking/README.md

 2) Developer Documentation : Contains documentation related to the mechanical setup of the Simulated Surgery Station and the electrical and network setup of the camera rig.

 3) Installers : Contains installer for Huffyuv codec.
 Videos using the system are encoded using Huffyuv which is a lossless codec.
-Additionally, contains an installer for Basler Pylon.
-This is the SDK for the cameras used in the camera rig.
-This needs to be installed on the PC communicating with the cameras.
+Basler Pylon also needs to be installed.
+Unfortunately, I can only add a link here since it it too big of a file for GitHub.

 4) Matlab : Contains all Matlab routines used by V-PITS to process video data.
 Primarily this is related to instrument tracking and 3D trajectory estimation.